vinoskey524/illisible/README.md

 }
 ```

-It returns as result a JSON object with the following properties :
+It returns as result a JSON object with the following properties:

 - **`ok`**: (`boolean`) Indicates the status of the process: `true` for success and `false` for failure.